-- Religious LifeReligious Life
+- Religious and Spiritual LifeReligious and Spiritual Life

-Religious Life at Amherst College
+Religious and Spiritual Life at Amherst College

-Office of Religious Life are happy to support you in your religious and spiritual exploration and practice.
+Office of Religious and Spiritual Life are happy to support you in your religious and spiritual exploration and practice.
 We are committed to assuring that students have access to the religious services and practices of their choosing.
 If these are not available on campus, then we will make every reasonable effort to assist students in finding community resources that meet their needs.
-On this site you will find information about the religious life staff, student religious organizations, religious holidays and several other helpful links.
+On this site you will find information about the religious and spiritual life staff, student religious organizations, religious holidays and several other helpful links.
 In addition to the religious traditions represented at the College, there is a broad array of religious organizations in the greater Five College community.

-An important part of Religious Life at Amherst College is multifaith collaboration and engagement.
+An important part of Religious and Spiritual Life at Amherst College is multifaith collaboration and engagement.
 It is guided by three principles: multifaith engagement should be Respectful toward the beliefs of others, Authentic to one’s own tradition, and Meaningful in nature.
 This means that we listen to others and value their opinions, even when we may disagree.
 We are committed to being honest about our own beliefs even when these may be in the minority.
 We try to insure that any inter-religious activity is especially valuable and worth the time for people to take away from their other activities and commitments.

-The Office of Religious Life operates in concert with the mission of Amherst College as an educational institution.
+The Office of Religious and Spiritual Life operates in concert with the mission of Amherst College as an educational institution.
 As we seek to equip students to be global citizens, we recognize that a significant part of their training includes religious literacy.
 We want to complement the valuable courses offered through the Religion Department by providing opportunities for meaningful interaction with people of differing beliefs and values in a variety of settings.
 These include inter-religious dialogue, community engagement, the study of sacred texts through Scriptural Reasoning, multifaith services, and other interactions.

-The Religious Advisors look forward to meeting you and are available for individual counsel and advice.
+The Religious and Spritual Advisors look forward to meeting you and are available for individual counsel and advice.
 Each of these advisors has office hours (posted on this site) and is also available by appointment.
 Feel free to contact any of the staff by telephone, e-mail, or in person.
 We value your comments.
 Our offices are located in The Cadigan Center for Religious Life at 38 Woodside Avenue (south of Newport House and behind the President's House).

 The Rev. Dr. Paul Sorrentino

-Director of Religious Life/Protestant Religious Advisor
+Director of Religious and Spiritual Life/Protestant Religious Advisor